 If you want to compare the costs of different natural wooden kitchen cabinets to help you decide, here is a summary of these details you can check out.

-Yes, natural wood cabinets can be expensive, especially if you want to go for the most durable and high-end hardwood option.
-But of course, with all of these high-end authentic hardwoods, there are types that cost less and there are some that cost way more than you can afford so make sure that you make the right decision.
+Yes, natural solid wood cabinets can be expensive, especially if you want to go for the most durable and high-end hardwood option.
+But of course, with all of these high-end authentic hardwoods, there are types that cost less, and there are some that cost way more than you can afford, so make sure that you make the right decision.

-Oak is one of the most affordable options that’s somehow known as a counterpart to cherry, which is slightly more expensive.
-Cherry though is a popular option because of its aesthetics.
+Oak is one of the most affordable options, and it’s somehow known as a counterpart to cherry, which is slightly more expensive.
+Cherry, though, is a popular option because of its aesthetics.

-If you have room in your budget, you can consider this type of wood.
+If you have room in your budget, you can consider this type.
 However, if you have a limited budget, you might want to stay away from maple since it’s known as the most expensive type of wood for kitchen cabinets.

 How Do You Protect Cabinets Made From Wood?

-Protecting your natural wood cabinets is similar to protecting your investment in furniture, which is why it’s very important to do so.
+Protecting your natural wood cabinetry is similar to protecting your investment in furniture, which is why it’s very important to do so.
 Here are some ways you can protect your natural wood cabinets:

 How To Clean Cabinets That Are Wood

 Regular cleaning and appropriate maintenance of your natural wooden cabinets can help avoid damage and possibly extend their life.
-The challenge with natural wood is that moisture can damage the furniture so you need to be careful when cleaning the cabinet.
+The challenge with natural wood is that moisture can damage the furniture, so you must be careful when cleaning the cabinet.

 Since wood is porous, it tends to absorb liquid and attract dust, dirt, and stains.
-This is why sealing and treating the wood is important.
-If not, the wood can swell and rot with too much liquid.
+This is why sealing and treating the surface is important.
+If not, the lumber can swell and rot with too much liquid.

-One way to clean your natural wood kitchen cabinet is by regularly wiping it down using a damp cloth.
+One way to clean your natural wood cabinetry is by regularly wiping it down using a damp cloth.
 With a damp cloth, you get to control the moisture you expose the wood to.
 Make sure you dry the surface after cleaning.

-You can also wood a specially formulated wood cleaner to help you clean and condition the cabinet.
-It’s easy to apply and easy to clean without any residue left on the surface.
+You can also use a specially formulated wood cleaner to help you clean and condition the cabinet.
+It’s easy to apply and clean without any residue left on the surface.

 Finally, wax your natural wood cabinets regularly.
 If you want a shiny and brand-new-looking cabinet, wood wax can ensure your cabinet still looks new even after many years.